-Firefighters hired prior to November 1, 2013, with 20 or more years of service may elect to participate in the Oklahoma Firefighters Deferred Retirement Option Plan (the "Deferred Option Plan").
-Firefighters hired after November 1, 2013, with 22 or more years or more of service may elect to participate in the Deferred Option Plan.
+Firefighters with 20 or more years of service may elect to participate in the Oklahoma Firefighters Deferred Retirement Option Plan (the "Deferred Option Plan").
 Active participation (having benefit payments credited to the account) in the Deferred Option Plan shall not exceed 5 years.
 Under the Deferred Option Plan, retirement benefits are calculated based on compensation and service at the time of election.
 The retirement benefits plus half of the municipal contributions on behalf of the participant are deposited into a deferred retirement account.
 The Deferred Option Plan accounts are credited with interest at a rate of 2% below the rate of return on the investment portfolio of the Plan, with a guaranteed minimum interest rate equal to the assumed actuarial interest rate (currently 7.5%), as approved by the Board.
 The participant is no longer required to make contributions.
 Upon retirement, the firefighter receives his/her monthly retirement benefit as calculated at the time of election.
 A member shall receive, at the option of the member, a lump-sum payment from the account equal to the payments to the account or an annuity based upon the account of the member or may elect any other method of payment if approved by the Board.
 Any remaining account balance in the Deferred Option Plan account will continue to earn interest on the balance at the rate described above; however, no more benefit payments will be credited to the account.
 Any remaining account balance when the member reaches 72 years of age must either be distributed in regular monthly payments, based on the annuity method, or a lump-sum distribution.
-As of June 30, 2022 and 2021, there were 3,179 and 2,940 members, respectively, actively participating in the Deferred Option Plan.
+As of June 30, 2023 and 2022, there were 3,347 and 3,179 members, respectively, actively participating in the Deferred Option Plan.

 The Deferred Option Plan was modified effective November 1, 2013, to limit post-retirement interest for new members to a rate of return on the portfolio, less a 1% administrative fee.
-In addition, the members participating must withdraw all money by the age of 72.
+In addition, the members participating must withdraw all money by the age of 73.